Gravity's Rainbow: Music

 The lyrics of Devo's song "Whip It" were inspired by Gravity's Rainbow parodies of limericks and poems; Gerald Casale specified:

 The lyrics were written by me as an imitation of Thomas Pynchon's parodies in his book Gravity's Rainbow.
 He had parodied limericks and poems of kind of all-American, obsessive, cult of personality ideas like Horatio Alger and "You're #1, there's nobody else like you" kind of poems that were very funny and very clever.
 I thought, "I'd like to do one like Thomas Pynchon," so I wrote down "Whip It" one night.

 The novel inspired the 1984 song "Gravity's Angel" by Laurie Anderson.
 In her 2004 autobiographical performance The End of the Moon, Anderson said she once contacted Pynchon asking permission to adapt Gravity's Rainbow as an opera.
 Pynchon replied that he would allow her to do so only if the opera was written for a single instrument: the banjo.
 Anderson said she took that as a polite "no."

 German avant-rock group Cassiber incorporated text from the novel in their 1990 album A Face We All Know.
 The use of the text was cleared with Pynchon's agent.

-Pat Benatar released a 1993 album called Gravity's Rainbow after reading Thomas Pynchon's novel.
+In 1993, Pat Benatar released an album called Gravity's Rainbow after reading Thomas Pynchon's novel.

-"Gravity's Rainbow" is a song by the British band Klaxons, from the album Myths of the Near Future (2007).

-American progressive rock group Coheed and Cambria's song "Gravity's Union", from their science fiction concept album The Afterman: Descension (2013), is named in honor of the novel.

-Canadian experimental rock group Rei dos Leitoes's song "Silent on the Island" (2010) incorporates themes from Gravity's Rainbow in its second and fourth Verse passages.

-David Lowery of the American alternative rock group Camper Van Beethoven cites Gravity's Rainbow as an inspiration for the song "All Her Favorite Fruit" (1989).

-The group TV Girl's song "Taking What's Not Yours", from Who Really Cares references having left Gravity's Rainbow at an ex-girlfriend's apartment.

-British punk/new wave band The Paranoids released 'Theme From Gravity's Rainbow' as the 'B' side to 'The Love Job' (Hurricane Records (2) – FIRE 14 1980) with a lyric inspired by the novel.
-Produced by Roy Wood.

-American Rock Band The Used released a song sharing the same title as part of their 2020 Album Heartwork.
-Bert McCracken, the band's lead singer, said that Gravity's Rainbow is one of his favorite books of all time.
+In their album Who Really Cares, American Indie Pop band TV Girl references Gravity's Rainbow in the song Taking What's Not Yours, noting it as being left behind in another girl's apartment due to its literary complexity.